gordonwatts/hep-programming-hints/awkward-hints.md

 ## Numpy Operations that *just work*

 - `numpy` has a dispatch mechanism which allows some `numpy` functions to work on awkward arrays.
-  - For example, `np.stack` works as expected on awkward arrays. `ak.stack` does not exist!
+  - For example, `np.stack` works as expected on awkward arrays.
 And the rules for `np.stack` are the same for awkward arrays - you need a 2D array, not a jagged array (it can be awkward type, but it must be effectively 2D).
+- `ak.stack` does not exist and will cause an error!

 ---